 The Council has 30 Wards represented by 56 Members.
-The political composition of the Council following the election on 4 May 2023 is as follows: 24 Conservatives, 7 Democratic Independents, 7 Grantham Independents, 5 Independents, 4 Green Party, 4 Liberal Democrats, 3 South Kesteven Independents and 2 Labour and Co-operative.
-The Conservative and South Kesteven Independent Group have formed the South Kesteven Coalition Group which consists of 27 members, the remaining groups have formed a majority coalition of 29 members.
+The political composition of the Council is currently: 22 Conservatives, 8 Democratic Independents, 8 Grantham Independents, 5 Independents, 4 Liberal Democrats, 3 Green Party, 3 South Kesteven Independents, 2 Labour and Co-operative and 1 Independent (unaligned).

+The Conservative and South Kesteven Independent Group have formed the South Kesteven Coalition Group which consists of 25 members, the remaining groups have formed a majority coalition of 30 members.

 The Council operates with a Cabinet structure, six Overview and Scrutiny Committees and a Governance and Audit Committee responsible for corporate governance and approval of the Statement of Accounts.
-There is also an Alcohol, Entertainment and Late Night Refreshment Licensing Committee, Employment Committee, Licensing Committee, Planning Committee and Standards Committee.
+There is also an Alcohol, Entertainment and Late-Night Refreshment Licensing Committee, Employment Committee, Licensing Committee, Planning Committee and Standards Committee.

 The Cabinet is chaired by the Leader of the Council with each member of the Cabinet being allocated a portfolio, or area of the Council's business, through the Leader's Scheme of Delegation.
-The Cabinet has executive decision-making powers and meets on a monthly basis.
+The Cabinet has executive decision-making powers and meets monthly.

 In line with legislation and the Constitution, a number of areas of decision making are the responsibility of the Cabinet and senior officers, with Council retaining ultimate responsibility for the Policy and Budgetary Framework of the Council.
 All Council public meetings can be viewed live online which can be accessed via details on each agenda pack.